 Workout you are doing right now, either it is cardio or weight training that has amazing benefits.
 But working on just your muscles and not on mobility and flexibility can lock up the joints which can become a hindrance at some point.
 With yoga with your regular workout you can improve your mobility, flexibility, and range of motion which will help you in daily life, prevent injury, and improve performance.

-There are a lot of other benefits of yoga to your workout plan like balance, strength, joints and muscles, managing stress better, clearing the mind, flexibility, working on stamina with breathing techniques, and better focus etc. If you don’t have time daily you can do yoga on just the weekends or when you skip the gym.
+There are a lot of other benefits of yoga to your workout plan like balance, strength, joints and muscles, managing stress better, clearing the mind, flexibility, working on stamina with breathing techniques, and better focus etc. that could be your self care ideas.
+If you don’t have time daily you can do yoga on just the weekends or when you skip the gym.
 One of the best things about yoga is that you can do it at your bed, at home or where you want.